qutip/qutip/doc/guide/guide-overview.rst

 Organization
 =============

 QuTiP is a general framework for solving quantum mechanics problems such as systems composed of few-level quantum systems and harmonic oscillators.
 To this end, QuTiP is built from a large (and ever growing) library of functions and classes; from :func:`qutip.states.basis` to :func:`qutip.wigner`.
-The general organization of QuTiP, highlighting the important API available to the user, is shown in the figure below.
+The QuTip API consists of a set of classes and a set of functions.